dmanpearl/namer/README.md

 	If device displays: "Untrusted Developer: Your device management settings to not allow apps from developer..."

-	iPhone > Settings > VPN & Device Management > Developer App > you.name@domain.com > Allow Apps from... > Allow
+	iPhone > Settings > General > VPN & Device Management > Developer App > you.name@domain.com > Allow Apps from... > Allow

 # TODO

-- Use logging instead of print.
+[✓] Use logging instead of print.
+[ ] On app startup, prioritize sync from Firestore over Perstent Storage.
-- Navigate from Signout screen back to main.
+[ ] Provide Navigate from Signout screen back to main.
-- Deploy to Apple App Store.
+[ ] Deploy to Apple App Store.

 # Flutter resources